citelao/sensible/5-toptobottom.md

 Confidentiality, integrity, and availability.
 </aside>

 An interesting note is that *I don't think you need additional anti-virus software*.
 Windows has Windows Defender built in, and it works very well<!-- TODO firewall? checking status? -->. macOS has *so few* viruses written for it that the overhead of running anti-virus software is probably not worth it.
-(Non-jailbroken) iOS, also, has such a good security model that viruses are also a non-issue.
+(Non-jailbroken) iOS, also, has such a good security model that viruses are a non-issue.
 If you think something is wrong, however, by all means speak to Microsoft or Apple support (through their official sites!).

 <aside class="sidenote">
 I do not have good advice for Android, since it **has** had malware issues in the past.